So, your engine not cranking over, can be scary when it first happens.

 - Do a Voltage drop test, on the starter motor’s power and ground circuits.
 Test the starter solenoid circuit, to make sure it’s getting power, when you turn the key to the, START position.

-- If you don’t have the tools to test the starter; there are a number of parts stores, that would test it for free.
+- If you don’t have the tools to test the starter.
+Then, there are a number of parts stores, that would test it for free.
 Usually, you would have to remove it and take it there.

 - Try to turn the engine over by hand, to make sure it is not locked up.
-Consequently, a thrown con-rod could cause this.
+Consequently, a thrown or bent con-rod could cause this.

-- If the engine does not turn over, remove the serpentine belt.
+- If you still have a engine not cranking over, remove the serpentine belt.
 Then check that the air conditioning compressor, has not locked up (or any other accessory pulley).

 Security System Or Immobilizer

-If when you turn the ignition ON, the “Security” light stays on or is flashing; it means that your car security system does not recognize the key.
+If when you turn the ignition ON, the “Security” light stays on or is flashing.
+Then, it means that your cars security system, does not recognize the key.
 But, there could also be a problem with, some other part of the security system itself.
+And, is all part of your engine not cranking over.